Frequently Asked Questions

 No. Applicants must own and live in the home to be repaired.

 Will additional funding be provided for home repairs after this money runs out?

-We expect to help about 8% of people who apply.
+We expect to help a small percentage of people who apply.
 With the success of this program, we hope additional funding will be made available in the future.
-In the meantime, there are other available resources that may be able to help your situation.

 I created a username and password, but I’m having an issue logging back in.

 Click “Need help signing in” on the login page and then “Forget Password” to reset.
 If you continue to have issues, please call the Allegheny County DHS Service Desk at 412-350-4357 and choose option 2.
 This number can only help with technical issues related to the application database, including resetting your password.
 All other inquiries should be directed to 412-248-0021.

 I tried to sign up but got a message that my email was already in use.
 I did forget my password and tried to reset it, but I did not get an email.
 What should I do?

 If this happened before you put information into the application, please call the Allegheny County DHS Service Desk at 412-350-4357 and choose option 2.